MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/STKProjectcostInventoryConsumption.md

 ---
-title: Inventory consumption for projects.
+title: Inventory consumption for projects
 description: This article provides information about inventory consumption for projects.
 author: mukumarm
 ms.author: mukumarm